 The Americanization of the Arts and Crafts approach had a profound impact on architecture and design that we still feel today.
 This is spawned directly or indirectly by such familiar styles and themes as Craftsman, Mission, Bungalow, and even by extension The Prairie School of Frank Lloyd Wright.
 In practice, the well-designed middle-class home, as desired by a homeowner, could and should be delivered by the design team.

-Since we want to narrow the topic down to Arts and Crafts tiles, let’s focus on the Pasadena, California of the early 20th Century.
-Legendary Ernest Batchelder ‘s Tile shop that provided artisan pieces to the likes of Greene and Green Architects for projects such as the iconic Gamble House.
+Since we want to narrow the topic down to Arts and Crafts tiles, let’s focus on Pasadena, California in the early 20th Century.
+Legendary Ernest Batchelder’s Tile shop provided artisan pieces to the likes of Greene and Green Architects for projects such as the iconic Gamble House.
 The two tile images below are from this home, which was incorporated into Batchelder Residence.

 At Country Floors, we have drawn inspiration from the famed Charles Voysey.
 As an architect, furniture, and textile designer, this Englishman exerted tremendous influence on the Arts and Crafts space.
 Our Crossings Collection pays homage to his wallpaper artistry, as evidenced by “The Saladin,” a famous Voysey work, depicted below.

 There are Country Floors locations all over America.
 Stop in and ask them to show you the Voysey style patterns shown below.
 The spirit of the Arts and Crafts movement is alive and well!

 Tile used in Arts and Crafts: